Should you rename your newly-adopted dog if you don’t like his or her name?

 Our cats have also had a name switcheroo: Inca was originally Snitch, Lucky was Tuxie, Ochi was Gummy Bear, Jetty was Sunday.
 None of the names fit the personalities that we were discovering in the early days after their adoption.

 A new name can signal a new start–sometimes a good decision for your pet’s happiness and for the success of future training.
-If your new dog or cat came from an abusive situation, that name may be tied to memories of bad times.
+If your new dog or cat came from an abusive situation, that name may be tied to memories of bad times–times when his previous owner called him in anger.
 In that case, it’s always better to rename.

 Or your decision to change your pet’s assigned name may be based solely on your own personal likes and dislikes.
 (Who wants a dog that shares a name with an ex?
 Or that boss you couldn’t tolerate?)
 That’s OK, too.